CBT Grief Counseling Techniques: Effective Grief Therapy To Support Your Mental Health

 We understand that this is a difficult time for you

-Further grief therapy evidence
+Further grief counseling evidence

 While medication can manage the physical symptoms of depression, anxiety, or insomnia, it might impede the grieving process by masking emotions.
 Overuse of substances or other types of distractions may also serve the temporary purpose of not feeling when an individual is overwhelmed by their negative thought patterns.

 However, by disconnecting from true feelings or past crises, they may not process them, heal, move forward, or build more vital coping skills.
-Feeling pain and learning how to move through it can be two themes in grief therapy that support people from various backgrounds and experiences.
+Feeling pain and learning how to move through it can be two themes in grief counseling that support people from various backgrounds and experiences.

+Overall, there are few scenarios where it’s not a good idea to seek grief counseling after a sad or traumatic experience.
 Counselors, family, friends, and coworkers may help those experiencing traumatic grief by acting sympathetic to the process.
 All who are a part of the individual's life can support the grieving individual by offering an ear, a shoulder, and a presence when able.
 If you are experiencing grief, be sure to ask for help from family or a licensed counselor.

-Over the years, research has been conducted on the efficacy of online therapy.
-A 2021 study focusing on the effectiveness of internet-based CBT for depression and prolonged grief found that grief symptom reduction with I-CBT was 50% and 75% for those with depression.
-These results are comparable to in-person therapy results.
+These results are comparable to in-person counseling results.
 Overall, the researchers concluded that the response rate to treatment was similar to face-to-face methods.
 However, internet-based interventions had advantages over traditional therapies.
 For example, online grief resources can be associated with less stigma, and can have reduced costs.

 Takeaway